Youth Employment Opportunity Program

 - Economically disadvantaged

-Youth who may not necessarily fit under any criteria above may still be eligible for YEOP services upon assessment by YEOP specialists.
-Youth are also encouraged to contact their nearest America’s Job Center of California to inquire about other youth services available in their area.
+If you are a youth who doesn’t meet this criteria, you may still be eligible for YEOP services.
+Youth should contact their nearest America’s Job Center of California to ask about other youth services available.